squawk/CakeExcel/README.md

 $this->Html->link('Excel file', ['_ext' => 'xlsx']);
 ```

-Inside your view file you will have access to the PHPExcel library with `$this->PhpExcel`.
-Please see the [PHPExcel](https://github.com/PHPOffice/PHPExcel) documentation for a guide on how to use PHPExcel.
+Inside your view file you will have access to the PHPSpreadsheet library with `$this->Spreadsheet`.
+Please see the [PHPSpreadsheet](https://github.com/PHPOffice/PHPSpreadsheet) documentation for a guide on how to use PHPSpreadsheet.

 ## License